SCHEDULE OF TRAINING COURSES FOR BEGINNERS – 2018

 Dry Stone Walling Association

-We have been running courses for over 20 years and provide courses for local authorities.The demand for places on our courses is always more than we can accommodate and our final course this year in October is fully booked.
-We apologise if we couldn’t fit you in.
-Next year we hope to offer four courses.
+We have been running courses for over 20 years and provide courses for local authorities.The demand for places on our courses is always more than we can accommodate and we apologise if we couldn’t fit you in.

-We are proud of our courses, we want trainess to enjoy them and we think they are good value for money offering as they do:-
+We are proud of our courses, we want trainees to enjoy them and we think they are good value for money offering as they do:-

 - Instruction by qualified and experienced DSWA instructors who are first aid trained